 - I love to use radicchio because of it’s vibrant color.
 And even though radicchio is a member of the chicory family–red cabbage can be substituted for the radicchio but it will not have quite the same chewy texture or bitter flavor.

 - Be sure to use plain yogurt for the Green Goddess Dressing–not flavored.
-You can substitute regular yogurt for Greek yogurt just fine–you may just not need as much lime juice to thin out.
+You can substitute regular yogurt for Greek yogurt just fine–you may just not need as much lemon juice to thin out.
 You can even use homemade instant pot yogurt.
+For a heavier Green Goddess, use mayonnaise.

 - 1 head of radicchio quartered